ruaidusmani/CE-Project/README.md

 # CE-Project

-The CE was done during the last semester of CEGEP at Dawson College for Engineering Physics class (January to June 2021).
+The CE was done during the last semester of CEGEP (Winter 2021) at Dawson College for Engineering Physics (203-BZE-05).
 I was inspired by the Engineering Physics labs where the class worked with Arduino to make a car as well as performimg simulations on the Virtual Lab.
 The project took me around 2 months.
 I did the physical simulations before doing the super challenge at the end.

+##Overview
+Automating an Arduino-powered car to run a physically and virtually set course
+Learned and used C++ in the Arduino shell to program the robot to use ultrasonic sensors to detect walls and guide its movement
+Robot was put to navigate around a square-walled perimeter and drive away from it Virtually, robot was programmed to collect coins in various Arduino environments The project cultivated the skill of abstract thinking and problem solving independently

 -------------------------------------------------------------
 **Part 1: Navigating the Arduino car around a square perimeter.**